mozilla/treeherder/docs/submitting_data.rst

 1. :ref:`submitting-using-pulse`

     This is the new process Task Cluster is using to submit data to Treeherder.
-    There is a `YML Schema`_ to validate your payload against to ensure it will be accepted.
+    There is a `Pulse Job Schema`_ to validate your payload against to ensure it will be accepted.
 In this case, you create your own `Pulse`_ exchange and publish to it.
 To get Treeherder to receive your data, you would create a bug to have your Exchange added to Treeherder's config.
 All Treeherder instances